 A 'case manager' will lead any investigation.
-This will be the Co-Headteachers, or the chair of governors where a Co-Headteacher is the subject of the allegation.
+This will be the CoHeadteachers, or the chair of governors where the CoHeadteacher(s) is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.

 Our procedures for dealing with allegations will be applied with common sense and judgement.